hashicorp/terraform-website/content/source/docs/enterprise/logging/index.html.md

   * Vars

-When requests occur, there are four necessary pieces of information that will be logged:
+When requests occur, these are the pieces of information that will be logged:

   1. The actor
 		* Users (including IP address and token used)